 Kearney supervises Masters and Doctoral level students in Education.
 He teaches across two initial teacher education programs in the School of International Studies & Education, coordinating ICT in Education subjects in the BABEd and MTeach (Sec).
 He has led or participated in numerous funded research projects investigating pedagogical practices with emerging learning technologies (see Research tab).
 He has recently completed two major projects.
 He was a chief investigator on an ARC Discovery Grant, Optimising Mobile Learning in Maths and Science; and was a member of the Erasmus+ funded project team exploring the use of mobile technologies in teacher education (see Mobilising and Transforming Teacher Education Pedagogies).
 He is currently a member of a new Erasmus+ funded project team, led by Hull university in UK, investigating innovative mobile pedagogies (see DEIMP project).
-He is currently serving on the editorial team of the Australasian Journal of Educational Technology.
+He is serves on the editorial team of the Australasian Journal of Educational Technology.

 Can supervise: YES